FOLLOW THE PRIDE!

 ROAR GOODBYE WEEKEND - 9-10 November

-After three months entertaining lion fans of all ages from around the world, the lions will be taken off the streets to be given some TLC by their artists before they are all gathered together in one giant pride for the 'Lions Roar Goodbye' festival from 9-10 November for lion fans to say their final farewells to their favourite lions and take last minute selfies any lions they may not yet have seen, before they head off to the charity auction.
+After three months entertaining lion fans of all ages from around the world, the lions will be displayed in one giant pride for the 'Lions Roar Goodbye' auction preview weekend on 9-10 November for lion fans to say their final farewells and take last minute selfies any lions they may not yet have seen, before they head off to the charity auction.

 CHARITY AUCTION - 21 November

-The beautifully decorated lion sculptures will be auctioned in November at a glittering gala auction at the Runnymede on Thames Hotel near Windsor.
+The beautifully decorated lion sculptures will be auctioned by Christie's Auctioneers at a glittering gala auction in Windsor on Thursday 21st November.
 The auction will also be live-streamed and bids can be made by phone or live online from anywhere in the world.
 Further details to follow shortly.
 Tickets will be available via Eventbrite from 1st November.
 To express your interest in attending or bidding online please email email@example.com for further information.

 The team at Thai Square restaurant in Windsor were delighted to welcome their beautiful lion, 'Singo' (which means 'lion' in Thai), decorated by celebrated jeweller and member of the Thai royal family, Rojanatorn Na Songkhla.